Germany's Far-Right Enters Parliament For First Time Since WW2

 Germany’s national election on Sunday handed a far-right nationalist party seats in parliament for the first time since World War II, marking a major shift in the country’s politics as formerly fringe views enter the mainstream.

-Exit polls show the far-right Alternative for Germany party, or AfD, taking around 13 percent of the vote and placing third among all parties.
+Provisional results show the far-right Alternative for Germany party, or AfD, taking around 12.6 percent of the vote and placing third among all parties.
 The result is a huge victory for the AfD, which was founded in 2013 by anti-eurozone economists but saw a rapid rise in recent years as it embraced an anti-Islam, anti-immigrant platform.

 “We will take back our country and our people,” Alexander Gauland, one of the AfD’s leading candidates, told a crowd of supporters after exit polls came in.